galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 > ### {% icon hands_on %} Hands-on: Adding metadata to AnnData object
 >
-> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy0) %} with the following parameters:
+> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: output of previous **Manipulate AnnData** {% icon tool %}
 >    - *"Function to manipulate the object"*: `Add new annotation(s) for observations or variables`
 >    - *"What to annotate?"*: `Observations (obs)``
 >    - {% icon param-file %} *"Table with new annotations"*: `Cell Metadata`
 {: .hands_on}

 Woohoo!
 We're there!
-You can run an **Inspect AnnData** to check now, but I want to clean up this AnnData object just a bit more first.
+You can run an {% tool [Inspect AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_inspect/anndata_inspect/0.7.5+galaxy1) %} to check now, but I want to clean up this AnnData object just a bit more first.
 It would be a lot nicer if 'batch' meant something, rather than 'the order in which the Manipulate AnnData tool added my datasets'.

 > ### {% icon hands_on %} Hands-on: Labelling batches
 >
-> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy0) %} with the following parameters:
+> 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: output of **Manipulate AnnData - Add new annotations** {% icon tool %}
 >    - *"Function to manipulate the object"*: `Rename categories of annotation`
 >    - *"Key for observations or variables annotation"*: `batch`